-Replacing missing teeth with false teeth is usually something we associate with old age, but increasingly well made and modern dentures are not a bad option for younger people too.
+Dentures are prosthetic appliances designed to replace missing teeth.
+Replacing teeth with false teeth is usually something we associate with old age.
+However, well-made modern dentures are growing in popularity for younger people too.

 - Shifting or tilting of remaining teeth

-Today, there are many advances in dental restoration and cosmetic dentistry that have made them more affordable and less invasive.
-Your dentist will discuss with you all the false teeth options available.
-Among them are dental implants and dentures, which may be full dentures or partial dentures (when only a few teeth are missing.)
+There have been many recent advances in dental restoration and cosmetic dentistry.
+This has made the options available more affordable and less invasive.
+Your dentist will discuss with you the best real-looking false teeth options available to suit your specific circumstances.
+Among them are:

 Complete Dentures or Full Dentures

 Complete dentures or full dentures are generally recommended for those who have lost all their teeth, either in the upper or lower jaw.
 A maxillary denture replaces missing teeth in the upper jaw.
 A mandibular denture replaces teeth in the lower jaw.